memgraph/docs/mage/query-modules/cpp/periodic.md

 </span>
 );

 The **periodic module** enables users to execute a query periodically in batches.
 In this case, the name periodic doesn't indicate that the query is executed after a time interval, but rather that, due to the complexity of the query, the results of some input source are batched to speed up execution.

 :::caution

-Some of the procedures inside the periodic module may break isolation levels.
-Check warnings described in the procedures for more details.
+As the results are batched and executed in different transactions, every executed batch is committed by itself.
+If an issue occurs while running this procedure, the already committed batches cannot be rolled back.

 :::

 [![docs-source](https://img.shields.io/badge/source-graph_util-FB6E00?logo=github&style=for-the-badge)](https://github.com/memgraph/mage/blob/cpp/graph_util_module)